MuhammadNe/Nodejs-Chatapp/README.md

 Runs the app in production mode.

 ### `npm run dev`
-Runs the app in dev nodemon monde.
+Runs the app in dev nodemon mode.